SkylineCommunications/SLC-SC-Example_ScriptedConnectors/AdvancedExcercise.md

 ```
+> [!NOTE]

-Earn 25 DevOps points by emailing screenshots of the Parameters page and the Interface page of the element card to <support.data-acquisition@skyline.be>.
+> **Earn 25 DevOps** points by emailing screenshots of the Parameters page and the Interface page of the element card to <support.data-acquisition@skyline.be>.
 Be sure to send them before Thursday, June 13th, 6 PM CEST.